vidify/vidify/README.md

 ### Tests

-You can run the module locally with `python -m spotify_videos`.
+You can run the module locally with `python -m spotivids`.

 This project uses `unittest` for testing.
 Run them with `python -m unittest` or `python -m unittest discover -s tests`